stormmind-ch/report/chapters/ch1_introduction/ch1_introduction.typ

 - Develop a software application that visualizes predictions and demonstrates how such a model could be deployed in practice.

 This thesis serves two purposes: to empirically evaluate deep learning methods for storm damage forecasting, and to provide a extensible framework for future research.

+== Comparable projects

+Swiss Re's #abbr.a[RDA] leverages deep learning algorithms alongside existing #abbr.a[NatCat] models, satellite imagery, weather, and property data to:
+- assess the damage potential to properties
+- prioritize property inspections following an event
+- analyze property impacts to generate reports

+Currently, the system is available only for tropical cyclones, tornadoes, and hailstorms in the US.
+However, there are plans to expand it to additional perils within the US and to extend coverage to other countries. @SwissReRapid2025

+RAvaFcast v1.0.0 @RAvaFcastKunstlicheIntelligenz is an artificial intelligence system designed to improve avalanche prediction in high-risk regions in Switzerland.
+The research was based on historical avalanche records and weather data.
+The approach follows a three-stage model pipeline consisting of classification, interpolation, and aggregation.
+Evaluation results demonstrated a strong correlation between model predictions and human expert assessments. @maissenThreestageModelPipeline2024